DeveloperVishnuVardhan/End-to-End-Cell-Segmentation-Using-Yolo-V8/README.md

 2. Push the Docker image to Container Registry
 3. Launch the Web App Server in Azure
 4. Pull the Docker image from the container registry to Web App server and run

+## Instruction to run the application.
+1. Run the command pip install -r requirements.txt
+2. Run python app.py

+Please send an email to: kolla.j@northeastern.edu if you have any queries about the project.